Therapy dogs offer comfort at Sharp Chula Vista

 The importance of seeking treatment

-“For someone experiencing a severe form of depression, Sharp Mesa Vista has several programs, including partial hospitalization, and inpatient or outpatient treatment,” she says.
+“For someone experiencing a severe form of depression, Sharp Mesa Vista has several programs, including inpatient, partial hospitalization and intensive outpatient programs that are group-based,” she says.

-Berg also reminds everyone that depression is common.
-In the U.S., about 18% of adults — more than 1 in 6 — say they are depressed or receiving treatment for depression.
+Grupe also reminds everyone that depression is common.
+In the U.S., more than 1 in 8 people ages 12 and older have been depressed in recent years.

-“Please don’t struggle alone,” Berg says.
+“Please don’t struggle alone,” Grupe says.
 “You may feel like everything is hopeless, but there is always hope.”

 Call or text the 988 Suicide & Crisis Lifeline at 988 if you are having thoughts of suicide and need help.
 And if you or a loved one is experiencing a severe mental health condition, learn how Sharp Mesa Vista can help.